giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 Before computing any model with your data, you also want to check your hypotheses first.
 You can see whether your aspectual types determine any difference in the median judgments in `output/preliminary/plot_preliminary_boxplot_[aspectual_type].png`, and you can visualize the effect of SPS on judgments in  `output/preliminary/plot_preliminary_scatterplot_[sps_filename].png`.

 Of course, you are also interested in the combined effect of your predictors on the gradient grammaticality judgments you collected.
-Medina (2007) accomplished this with a multiple regression, and we up the game with a linear mixed-effects model (LMEM).
+Medina (2007) accomplished this with a multiple regression, and I up the game with a linear mixed-effects model (LMEM).
 You can find the result table in `output/preliminary/lmem_[sps_filename].txt`.
 The R-style formula for the LMEM is:

-    judgment ~ sps + telicity + perfectivity + (1|verb) + (1|subject)
+    judgment ~ sps + telicity + perfectivity + iterativity + mannspec + (1|verb) + (1|subject)

 and input judgments are *raw* ones instead of within-subject z-scores, since the LMEM will take care of that.